PaddlePaddle/docs/doc/fluid/advanced_usage/development/submit_pr_guide.md

 ## Certain regulations about submitting code

-In order that reviewrs focus on code in the code review,please follow these rules every time you submit your code:
+In order that reviewers focus on code in the code review,please follow these rules every time you submit your code:

 1）Make sure that unit tests in Travis-CI pass through successfully.If it fails,it means problems have been found in submitted code which will not be reviewed by reviewer.